-A lot of changes have been added as new features to the newest Chrome Beta channel but it is only applicable for Android, Chrome OS, Linux, macOS, and Windows.
+A lot of changes have been added as new features to the newest Chrome Beta channel, but it is only applicable for Android, Chrome OS, Linux, macOS, and Windows.
 The new change is taking place to provide more control over when the add to home screen prompt appears.
-If a site satisfies all the criteria of the add to home screen, Chrome will launch a beforeinstallprompt event and the developers can save the event and add a button or other UI element which will indicate that it can be installed.
+If a site satisfies all the criteria of the add to the home screen, Chrome will launch a beforeinstallprompt event, and the developers can save the event and add a button or other UI element which will indicate that it can be installed.
 Calling prompt() requires a user gesture.
-For the first time that a user visits a site that meets the add to home screen criteria, Chrome will show a mini info bar but once dismissed, Chrome will not show the same bar for another three months.
+For the first time that a user visits a site that meets the add-to-home screen criteria, Chrome will show a mini info bar but once dismissed; Chrome will not show the same bar for another three months.

-Chrome 53 which was released in 2016 added a support for the Payment Request API.
-Chrome 68 improved the previous method with the use of Payment Handler API which allows the web apps to function as the payment platform.
+Chrome 53, released in 2016, added support for the Payment Request API.
+Chrome 68 improved the previous method with the use of Payment Handler API, which allows the web apps to function as the payment platform.
 Chrome 68 will require a user gesture to help the users from being redirected to unwanted destinations.
 It will also block tab-under navigations and instead show native UI to the user so they can choose whether they want to follow this redirect which will ultimately lead them to a new direction and possibly to an undesired site.

-It also happens that a large number of web apps and tabs run on without the consent of the user and critical resources such as memory, CPU, battery, and network, as a result, become overused which the leads to a bad end-user experience.
-In Chrome 68 Beta, using the new freeze and resume events, developers can restore view state when the user refocuses the tab and the page is reloaded.
+It also happens that many web apps and tabs run without the user’s consent, and critical resources such as memory, CPU, battery, and network become overused, which then leads to a bad end-user experience.
+In Chrome 68 Beta, using the new freeze and resume events, developers can restore the view state when the user refocuses the tab and the page is reloaded.

-Chrome sometimes removes or changes feature to increase interoperability with other browsers and this version of Chrome includes such changes as deprecating and removing negative brightness values in the filter, Removing document.createTouch, Removing Document.selectedStylesheetSet and Document.preferredStylesheetSet.
-Support for WebGL working group has been canceled.
-These are the features available for the Chrome 68 as of June 7th, 2018.
+Chrome sometimes removes or changes features to increase interoperability with other browsers.
+This version includes such changes as deprecating and removing negative brightness values in the filter, Removing documents. creating touch, Removing Document.selectedStylesheetSet, and Document.preferredStylesheetSet.
+Support for the WebGL working group has been canceled.
+These are the features available for Chrome 68 as of June 7th, 2018.